Keiran Zziwa

 Keiran St. Charles Alvarez Zziwa (born 7 November 1997) is a Canadian-Ugandan professional basketball player for the University of Manitoba in the Manitoba Colleges Athletic Conference.
 He also represents the senior Ugandan national team.

 Early life

 Zziwa was born in Winnipeg, Manitoba, to Kanyago Charles Zziwa, a native of Uganda, and a Portuguese mother, Tracy Zziwa.

 College career

 Zziwa featured for the University of Manitoba Bisons from 2015–2021.

 National team

 He represents the senior Ugandan national team.
-He made his international debut for Uganda against Morocco in July 2021 during the qualifiers for AfroBasket 2021.
+He made his international debut for Uganda against Morocco in July 2021 during the qualifiers for Afro Basket 2021.

+Significance and Impact

+Zziwa's selection and appearances for Uganda underscore the growing trend of diaspora players contributing to African national teams, bringing experience from North America college competition to the international stage.
+His involvement also reflects Uganda's engagement with global basketball through FIBA tournaments.